MagicMods/SimTouch/memoryBank/notebook.md

 **Outcome:** The overlay manager update calls are restored and run each frame within the `draw` method.
 Cell indices and centers should now render correctly when their corresponding flags are enabled.

 ---

+## Boundary Refactoring and Centralization (YYYY-MM-DD)

+**Objective:** Standardize boundary classes and ensure consistent boundary usage across the simulation.

+**Analysis & Actions:**

+1.  **File Comparison:** Compared `*Boundary.js` and `*BoundaryPs.js` files.
+Identified the non-Ps versions as more complete (including drawing, callbacks) and the Ps versions as incomplete refactors with potential logic errors (`CircularBoundaryPs`).
+2.  **Standardization:** Decided to standardize on the non-Ps versions.
+Deleted `baseBoundaryPs.js`, `circularBoundaryPs.js`, `rectangularBoundaryPs.js`, and `boundaryPsUtils.js`.
+Updated imports in `boundaryManager.js` and `boundaryRenderer.js`.
+3.  **Centralization Issue:** Diagnosed that `ParticleSystem` was creating its own boundary instance, separate from the one managed by `BoundaryManager`, causing updates (like mode changes) not to propagate to the physics simulation.
+4.  **Centralization Fix:**
+    - Refactored `ParticleSystem` constructor to accept `boundaryManager` instead of creating its own boundary.
+    - Modified `ParticleSystem` (`initializeParticles`, `updateParticles`) to retrieve the current boundary from the manager instance.
+    - Modified `main.js` to instantiate `BoundaryManager` first and pass the manager instance to `ParticleSystem`.
+    - Implemented an event `physicsBoundaryRecreated` emitted by `BoundaryManager` when the boundary instance is recreated (during shape changes).
+    - Added listeners in `TurbulenceField` and `VoronoiField` to update their internal boundary references when this event occurs.
+5.  **Rectangular Boundary Scaling Issue:** Identified that the rectangular physics boundary was being scaled incorrectly in `BoundaryManager._updateBoundaries`, using raw physical dimensions instead of normalized ones.
+Attempted a fix using normalization based on the maximum dimension.
+6.  **Reversion & Perceived Fix:** Reverted the scaling logic in `BoundaryManager._updateBoundaries` back to the previous complex calculation involving aspect ratio and scale deviation, which is now believed to correctly handle the rectangular boundary physics.

+**Status:** Boundary classes standardized.
+Boundary instantiation centralized in `BoundaryManager`. `ParticleSystem`, `TurbulenceField`, and `VoronoiField` now access the boundary through the manager or update their reference via events.
+Rectangular boundary scaling logic reverted to the version believed to be functional.

+---

+## Next Objective: Dynamic Grid Color/Rendering Fix

+**Goal:** Resolve issues with the dynamic grid cell visualization where colors appear incorrectly mapped to cells or the overall pattern seems distorted/misaligned, potentially indicating coordinate space, scaling, or data normalization problems between `GridRenderModes` and `GridGenRenderer`.

+---

+## Fix GridRenderModes Coordinate System & Radius Calculation (YYYY-MM-DD)

+**Issue:** The grid visualization rendering (`GridGenRenderer` using `GridRenderModes`) displayed incorrect colors/patterns due to coordinate mismatches and improper particle radius calculations. `GridRenderModes` used a hardcoded 240x240 calculation space (`TARGET_WIDTH`/`HEIGHT`) inconsistent with dynamic render dimensions, and particle radius calculations were based on arbitrary scaling (`/ 8`) rather than physics parameters.

+**Analysis:** The core problem was the hardcoded 240x240 dimension, causing incorrect mapping of particle positions (0-1) to the calculation space used by `gridMap`.
+The particle radius calculation was also detached from normalized physics values.

+**Fix:**

+1.  **Dynamic Dimensions:** Refactored `GridRenderModes` constructor and `updateGrid` method to accept and store the actual render `dimensions` object passed from `GridGenRenderer`.
+Replaced all internal uses of `TARGET_WIDTH`/`HEIGHT` with `this.dimensions.renderWidth`/`Height`.
+2.  **Dynamic Particle Radius:** Modified calculation methods (`calculateDensity`, `calculateVelocity`, etc.) to:
+    - Retrieve the normalized particle radius from the `particleSystem` instance (assuming `particleSystem.particleRadius` exists).
+    - Calculate the pixel-space radius dynamically based on this normalized radius and the current render dimensions (`normalizedRadius * Math.max(this.dimensions.renderWidth, this.dimensions.renderHeight)`).
+    - Removed the previous calculation based on `particle.size / 8`.
+    - Used the new dynamic `pixelRadius` for overlap calculations (`calculateCircleRectOverlap`).
+3.  **Dynamic Proximity Radius:** Scaled the fixed pixel `radius` (previously 20) used in `calculateProximity` and `calculateProximityB` based on the current average render dimension relative to the old 240 target, making neighbor searches adapt to resolution.
+4.  **Integration:** Updated `GridGenRenderer` to pass the correct `dimensions` object to `GridRenderModes` during instantiation and updates.

+**Status:** `GridRenderModes` now operates using the correct dynamic render dimensions.
+Particle positions are mapped correctly, and overlap/proximity calculations use a dynamically calculated pixel radius derived from physics parameters and render size.
+The grid visualization should now be accurate.

+---